- Mahsa Sezavar Yeganeh

 There are regional identifications for this, like:

-• And other regions like Toronto have their own cottage cultures too.
+- Other regions like Toronto have their own cottage cultures, too.

 The Stampede is one of Canada's most significant traditions, attended by over one million people annually.
 The festival is at the heart of Canadian culture, blending the old with the new and celebrating all that is great about Canadian traditions.

 This leave, also known as Victoria Day, falls on the Monday following May 25 each year and is a national holiday in Canada.
-Many Canadians consider May Two-Four the start of summer, but it was initially celebrated in honor of Queen Victoria's birthday.
+Many Canadians consider May 2 to 4 to be the start of summer.
+Still, it was initially celebrated in honor of Queen Victoria's birthday.
 People spend the weekend at a dock consuming cold drinks and opening their cottage for the summer.

 Quebec includes some unique traditions.
 Quebec locals usually address new acquaintances using the formal pronoun "Vous" in French.
 They don't change to the more straightforward "to" unless requested.